 There is no requirement that you "go seedless" when setting up multisig with Casa.
 Going seedless is considered completely optional.

 If you do decide to retain your seed phrase, make sure that it's securely protected.
-Keeping the seed phrase sealed in a way that is tamper evident is advised.
+Store the seed in a tamper-evident package.
 You might consider putting something like a Cryptosteel backup inside a tamper-evident bag, for example.

 What if I've already set up my hardware device with a seed phrase?